 Jackson Hole, Wyoming

-World-renowned for its steeps, tight couloirs and big drops, Jackson Hole also boasts whopping average of 459” of snowfall per year.
-Last year, Jackson had it’s snowiest winter on record, receiving almost 600 inches.
+World-renowned for its steeps, tight couloirs, and big drops, Jackson Hole also boasts a whopping average of 459” of snowfall per year.
+Last year, Jackson had its snowiest winter on record, receiving almost 600 inches.
 With breathtaking views of the Tetons, Jackson is also conveniently located near Yellowstone National Park, accessible in the winter view snowmobile or snow coach.
 Tram laps offer skiers and riders 4,000 vertical feet each run, with plenty of powder and terrain to satisfy all levels of skiers.
-Powder seekers with backcountry skills and equipment will love the hike-to terrain, while options inbounds include powder-filled bowls, bumps and steeps.
+Powder seekers with backcountry skills and equipment will love the hike-to terrain, while options inbounds include powder-filled bowls, bumps, and steeps.
 Add a heli day at High Mountain Heli to your ski trip for the ultimate powder experience.
 Take up to six runs in a day on their over 300,000 acres of powder-filled terrain.

 Quickly becoming a bucket list destination for those seeking deep powder-filled days on the mountain, Japan is one of Ski.com s most popular international destinations.
 “Niseko, Japan is one of the most unique and wonderful ski resorts I have ever been to,” says Ski.com Mountain Vacation specialist, Tracy Clemens.
-“From glade skiing to world-class powder, the adventures, cuisine and culture of Niseko should be on everyone’s world bucket list of ski adventures.”
+“From glade skiing to world-class powder, the adventures, cuisine, and culture of Niseko should be on everyone’s world bucket list of ski adventures.”
 With an average of around 600 inches of snowfall per year, Niseko is the largest and easily most famous ski destination in Japan.
 While backcountry skiing is most popular here, the resort also offers on-piste blues and green.

 Learn more about top powder resorts→